dimstavkos/Rent-a-Room-Web-App/README.md

 ## Frontend Implementation

 The frontend was developed using Vue.js 3 with the Composition API.
 State management is handled using Pinia to centralize authentication state and user data.
+The UI structure was based on an open-source template and adapted to support the application’s functional requirements.

 The interface adapts dynamically based on user roles: